Supply-side Policies | Notes

 Increasing spending on education and training

-4. This would allow businesses to increase their productivity (output per worker per hour).
+3. This increases labour productivity (output per worker per hour).

-5. Businesses can produce more goods and services when all factors of production are fully employed so there is an increase in the productive potential of the ecoomy.
+4. Businesses can therefore produce more goods and services when all factors of production are fully employed

 Increasing spending on infrastructure

-4. This means that businesses can produce more goods and services when all factors of production are fully employed.
+4. Businesses can therefore produce more output when all factors of production are fully employed.

 Lower corporation taxes